Acting weird is not a symptom. Just ask any emergency room nurse who has known your child for all of 30 seconds.

 Several visits before this one, Olivia had landed in PICU.
 One of the nurses attached to a specialist told me that this “didn’t look good.”
 We stood outside the unit where Olivia slept, surrounded by specialists I had never met before, and I wondered . . . what did not-looking-good mean?
 Was the nurse saying, in so many words, that my daughter was going to die?
 What did this code mean, and why hadn’t anyone explained what was happening?
 Was there no one who could get a clear message to me as I stood there, at the bottom of a very deep well?

-I remember feeling trapped in a very deep and cold place.
+I remember feeling trapped in that very deep and cold place.
 I remember feeling that my brain couldn’t function.
 That was several Emergency Room visits and admissions ago.
-I had asked my good friend, Elaine, to meet me there because of how deep inside a well I was.
+I had asked my good friend, Elaine, to meet me there because of how deep inside that well I was.
 Elaine stood beside me that other time.
-Like someone needing an interpreter, I turned to her and asked, “Did she just say Olivia is dying?”
+Like someone needing an interpreter, I turned to her and asked, “Did she just say Olivia may die?”

 Elaine grimly nodded, “Yes.”